Organised training - PhD Programme in Medicine and Health Sciences

 Doctoral level courses from other universities, national or international, can be included in the academic training.
 However, a minimum of 10 credits must be completed at NTNU.

-To transfer results from other institutions, the candidate must send a course certificate or transcript to the Student and Academic Section.
+To transfer results from other institutions, the candidate must send a course certificate or transcript to the PhD administration.

 Courses taken as part of a specialist training or continuing education will not be accepted as part of the academic training plan.